jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 4) Write the related issues as follows :
    - close #1
    - close #2
-5) Write a description of the requested change as follows :
+5) Write a description of the requested change as follows(Please make changes based on the action type written in item 2) :
 - Changed :
   - Add README.md in repository
   - Update ontent Item in README.md